SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Experiments

 We perform ablation studies on Qwen3-VL-8B-Instruct to isolate the contributions of each component.
 Specifically, we examine the following configurations: (1) the complete \textbf{SMSP} framework; (2) \textbf{w/o High-Frequency Filtering} and \textbf{w/o Spatial Rescaling}, which remove each operation from the Perception Module, respectively; and (3) \textbf{Single Processed Variant ($i = 1, 2, 3$)}, which retains only one processed variant together with the original image, where $i$ denotes the selected variant.
 We report the average accuracy on original images, and scale-wise results averaged on illusion images.

 As shown in Table \ref{tab:ablation_study}, removing either High-Frequency Filtering or Spatial Rescaling leads to a noticeable performance degradation, indicating that the two operations provide complementary benefits and are both indispensable.
-Moreover, using only a single perceptual variant demonstrates limited performance across all hidden pattern scales.
+Moreover, using only a single perceptual variant results in limited performance across all hidden pattern scales.
 Each performs well only within a narrow range of scales, while failing to generalize to others.
-The results confirm the necessity of the Multi-Scale Strategy, which can effectively mitigate the limitation of perceiving images with a fixed strength.
+The results confirm the necessity of the Multi-Scale Strategy, which can effectively mitigate the limitation of using a fixed processing strength.